PHLAK/Stash/README.md

 The Redis configuration closure receives an instance of the Redis object as it's only parameter, you can use this parameter to connect to and configure Redis.
-At a minimum you must connect to one or more Redis server via the `connect()` or `pconnect()` methods.
+At a minimum you must connect to one or more Redis servers via the `connect()` or `pconnect()` methods.